-5.1.
+2.1.1.
 Sociodemographic and Environmental Characteristics.
 Items assessed age, sex (male, female, non-binary), whether the participant has a partner or not, whether students moved out of the parental home or not, current living situation (i.e., with parents, shared apartment, student dorm, with partner, other living arrangements), hours per day spent with peers, and whether the hometown is in Colombia or abroad (i.e., specific ethnic background was not assessed to protect participant anonymity).

-5.1.1.
+2.1.2.
 Healthy Eating.
-The unhealthy food consumption scale of the Centers for Disease Control and Prevention's National College Health Risk Behavior Survey (NCHRBS; Douglas et al., 1997) was administered to assess how many times a day during the past month participants consumed unhealthier (i.e., hamburgers, hot dogs/sausages, fried potatoes/chips, cookies/doughnuts/cake) food items.
+The unhealthy food consumption scale of the Centers for Disease Control and Prevention's National College Health Risk Behavior Survey (NCHRBS) [19] was administered to assess how many times a day during the past month participants consumed unhealthier (i.e., hamburgers, hot dogs/sausages, fried potatoes/chips, cookies/doughnuts/cake) food items.
 Two items following the NCHRBS’s format were designed and included to assess additional unhealthier food typically consumed by university students (i.e., pizza, sweets and chocolate).
 Thus, we administered five items to assess the consumption of unhealthier food.
 A Likert scale response format of 1 = 0 times a day, 2 = 1 time a day, 3 = 2 times a day, and 4 = 3 or more times a day was used.
 In addition, we included rephrased forms of the five items to investigate expected daily unhealthy food consumption during the first semester.
-We found an internal consistency of 𝛼 = .72 for present behavior and of 𝛼 = .87 for expected future behavior, indicating good reliability (George & Mallery, 2003).
+We found an internal consistency of 𝛼 = .72 for present behavior and of 𝛼 = .87 for expected future behavior, indicating good reliability [20].

-5.1.2.
+2.1.3.
 Physical Activity.
-The NCHRBS (Douglas et al., 1997) was also administered to assess how many times a week in the last month did participants perform physical activity including stretching, strengthening exercises, and walking or cycling.
+The NCHRBS [19] was also administered to assess how many times a week in the last month did participants perform physical activity including stretching, strengthening exercises, and walking or cycling.
 The four items had a Likert scale response format ranging from 1 = 0 to 8 = 7 times a week.
 Responses were inverted so that higher scores reflect lower physical activity levels.
 Rephrased forms of the four items were also included to investigate expected weekly physical activity during the first semester.
 The scale showed a good/excellent internal consistency of 𝛼 = .80 (actual behavior) and of 𝛼 = .90 (expected future behavior).

-5.1.3.
+2.1.4.
 Alcohol Use.
-We included three items from the Alcohol Use Disorders Identification Test (AUDIT; Saunders, 1993) to assess: a) on how many days of the past month did the participant consume alcohol, b) how many standard drinks did the participant drink on a drinking occasion, and c) how often the participant drank five (for males), four (for females) or more standard drinks on a drinking occasion.
+We included three items from the Alcohol Use Disorders Identification Test (AUDIT) [21] to assess: a) on how many days of the past month did the participant consume alcohol, b) how many standard drinks did the participant drink on a drinking occasion, and c) how often the participant drank five (for males), four (for females) or more standard drinks on a drinking occasion.
 The first two items had a free input response format and responses for the two items were multiplied to obtain the number of drinks consumed by participants in a month.
 The third item has a Likert scale response format ranging from 1 = never, 2 = less than monthly, 3 = monthly, to 4 = weekly.
 If participants reported consuming five (for males), four (for females) or more drinks on a drinking occasion they were considered binge drinkers.
 Rephrased formats of the three items assessing expected drinking during the first semester were also included.